-Make Noise's new Mimeophone VS Echopon: Whats different, whats similar?
+Make Noise's new Mimeophon VS Echophon: Whats different, whats similar?

-The chief difference between Mimeophone and Echophon is stereo.
-Mimeophone has left and right inputs and outputs for stereo patching.
+The chief difference between Mimeophon and Echophon is stereo.
+Mimeophon has left and right inputs and outputs for stereo patching.
 Mono-to-stereo conversion is possible via the left input jack.
 Echophon is mono only.
-Mimeophone includes a “skew” button which applies the rate control oppositely per stereo channel, leading to layered, rhythmically dense stereo imaging.
+Mimeophon includes a “skew” button which applies the rate control oppositely per stereo channel, leading to layered, rhythmically dense stereo imaging.

 Last but not least, Echophon comes in at 20 HP and $399.
-Mimeophone is 16 HP wide, price TBD.
+Mimeophon is 16 HP wide, price TBD.
 Both modules include CV control for every parameter, with the exception of skew.
-All in all, Mimeophone represents an exciting addition to Make Noise’s lineup, and should pair very well with the rest of their current and forthcoming stereo offerings, including QPAS, XPAN, and XOH.
+All in all, Mimeophon represents an exciting addition to Make Noise’s lineup, and should pair very well with the rest of their current and forthcoming stereo offerings, including QPAS, X-PAN, and XOH.
 Keep an eye on our online inventory and snag yourself a stereo Make Noise setup when the time comes.